didillysquat/VTK2022/README.md

 ## Part XXX: Running cellranger aggr

 Great!
-Now we have one sample analysed, but what about the other samples?
+Now we have one sample analyzed, but what about the other samples?

 This is where `cellranger aggr` is used.
 [Here's](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/aggregate) the documentation on running aggr.
 And [here's](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/aggr-outputs) the documentation for the outputs.